aweymo/cs_land/index.md

   col_3:
     headline: ''
     slug: M4
+    content: Words used in the search were then removed from results.
+For example, in "Japanese labor," "Japanese," "labor," "laborer" and any words referring to that community group would be removed from visualizations, including slurs.
-    content: These are the bodies of text used to create the visualizations in the Findings.
-This method is still developing and being improved upon.
+      This was not <strong>done to sanitize the material</strong>, rather to focus on the underlying industrial and economic elements that may have been influencing this media.<br><br>This method is still developing and being improved upon.
       This data and the overall project serves as a proof of concept towards future research.
 - template: content-feature
   block: feature-1
   media_alignment: Right